hivsuper/hivsuper.github.io/_posts/2023-03-06-Tag and Push Docker Image to AWS ECR.md

 ---
 title: Tag and Push Docker Image to AWS ECR
 date: 2023-03-06 15:29:00 +0800
-categories: [Technology, AWS Learning Journey]
+categories: [Technology, Deploy a Simple Python Application to AWS]
 tags: [python, docker]
 ---
 This article introduces how to create ECR repository using terraform then push a local docker image to ECR on AWS.